Want to Write a Sports Movie?

 Let’s start with the obvious.
 As we realise, all protagonists need a goal of some kind – so what better than an ACTUAL goal, ie. winning a tournament, or turning a useless team around?
 Very often spec writers don’t know what motivates their characters, yet over the many years I’ve been working with writers, I’ve noticed very few writers of spec sports movies have this issue.

 Whether you enjoy them or not, nearly everyone has *some* experience of sports and/or competition.
 The concept of wanting to win and not wanting to lose is built in to our culture – even if we’re not competing ourselves.
-This of course is why sports betting is so popular, whether it’s Betway or an informal flutter between mates.
+This of course is why sports betting is so popular, whether it’s on a gambling site or an informal flutter between mates.

 Most writers “get” that a protagonist must have a goal and even that an antagonist must counter that goal in a story, in order to wring the most conflict out of it.